 Occasionally, internal reviews and approval procedures may be required before proposal is submitted or before an award can be accepted by the University:

 Animals – The use of animals for research must be reviewed and approved by the Institutional Animal Care and Use Committee (IACUC).
 Some sponsors require that approval be obtained prior to submission, or within a specified period of time after submission.
-If necessary, the Assistant Vice President for Research and Development will forward animal protocol approval after a proposal has been submitted.
+If necessary, the Vice President for Research and Federal Relations will forward animal protocol approval after a proposal has been submitted.
 For IACUC concerns, contact Michael Early, Research Compliance at 601-979-2859.

 Human Subjects – The University committee on Human Subjects, as required by federal law, acts as the Institutional Review Board (IRB) for research involving human subjects at the University, regardless of the source of funds.
 All use of humans as subjects, including surveys, must be reviewed and approved by the IRB prior to starting the research.
 Dr. Sophia Leggett, is the IRB chairman.
 The IRB guidelines can be obtained from the IRB Administrative Assistant, Vicki Prosser 979-4197.